juancarlospaco/nim-openweathermap/README.md

 # API

 - [Check the OpenWeatherMap Docs](https://openweathermap.org/api), the Lib is a 1:1 copy of the official Docs.
-- Each proc links to the official OSM API docs.
+- Each proc links to the official OWM API docs.
 - All procs should return an JSON Object `JsonNode`.
 - The naming of the procs follows the naming on the OWM Wiki.
 - The errors on the procs follows the errors on the OWM Wiki.